|Results Doris Championship, 2012|

 The result: a true explosion of creativity, great attention from schools and media, and invitation from many regions to visit them and allow their students to participate in the tournaments.
 The success of their students is a great prestige for each school.

 All kinds of high schools are eligible to participate, not only technical or mathematical schools.
 No months-long advance preparation is needed; simple rules are explained just 5 minutes before the tournament starts.
 There are no language barriersone simple example is enough to explain everything.
 The task is simple: let's play and have some fun, create whatever you can imagine.
 There are no wrong solutions, just good, better and best.
 It's a highly effective formula.
 The popularity of the competitions keeps growing.

 First row: Dejan Knezevic's Scorpion and Snail.

 The creativity of the participants was astounding and inspiring.
 Our congratulations to all, and to the dedicated organizers who are bringing such mind-stretching challenges to students in three countries.
 Kadon is proud to support these championships and to make beautiful sets of Doris for the whole world.
-You can order your very own set from any of the links at bottom of this page.

 |Edgematching Colors and Shapes||Games Magazine Selects||Tactile Graphics|